saturncloud/examples/examples/julia-dashboard-dash/README.md

 Then load the app code and data to git, and link the code appropriately to a Saturn Cloud deployment.

-[Click here]("https://app.community.saturncloud.org/dash/resources?recipeUrl=https://raw.githubusercontent.com/saturncloud/examples/main/examples/julia-dashboard-dash/.saturn/saturn.json") to see how this is accomplished.

-## Conclusion
-With Julia support for Dash, Julia users can now easily develop interactive apps and Saturn Cloud makes it easy to deploy these apps.
 Check out our other [Julia examples](https://saturncloud.io/docs/examples/julia/) for more guides on how to use Julia on Saturn Cloud.